-Actually, perhaps if we didn’t have such grand temples that might even give us opportunities to tell people why.
-That God is different and he lives in people now.
-God wants to have a relationship with us, not empty ritualized religion, but a relationship.
+Perhaps if we didn’t have such grand temples that might even give us opportunities to tell people why not - that God is different, and he lives in people now.
+God wants to have a relationship with us, not empty ritualised religion, but a relationship.
 Religion is lifeless, dead, worthless.
 But relationship is life.

 Religion is us trying to earn something from God.
-Relationship is us realizing that we can’t and rejoicing in the fact that we don’t even have to.
+Relationship is us realising that we can’t earn it, and rejoicing in the fact that we don’t even have to.

 In 2 Kings 22,23 we read how young king Josiah had the temple cleaned out.
 They even found idols to other gods, and prostitutes.
 In Yahweh’s temple!
 Little by little they had forgotten the relationship they had with him.

 They also found the Book of the Law.
 They read it.
-They realized how far they had fallen and what they had lost.
+They realised how far they had fallen and what they had lost.
 They repented.

 How about us?
 How far have we fallen?
 What have we lost? ;

-Of course, they dressed them up as being about Jesus, but they are still ritualized religion in the place of relationship.
+Of course, they dressed them up as being about Yeshua, but they are still ritualised religion in the place of relationship.